heronwood/heronwood.github.io/governance/by-laws.md

 ## ARTICLE IX<br>Books and Records

 The books, records and papers of the Association shall at all times, during reasonable business hours, be subject to inspection by any member.
-The Declaration, the Articles of Incotporation, and the By-Laws of the Association shall be available from any Board Member for inspection where copies may be purchased for printing costs.
+The Declaration, the Articles of Incorporation, and the By-Laws of the Association shall be available from any Board Member for inspection where copies may be purchased for printing costs.
 The fiscal year of the Association shall coincide with the calendar year.

 ## ARTICLE X<br>Assessments